jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d67b945e0696bdec46938e7
+id: 5d68c3b1e0696bdec46938e8
-title: Part 40
+title: Part 41
 challengeType: 0
-dashedName: part-40
+dashedName: part-41
 ---

 # --description--

-Now that the `goTown` function calls the `update` function with the first element of the `locations` array, it is time to use that location information to update the `innerText` and `onclick` properties.

-Inside the `update` function, change `button1.innerText` to equal `location["button text"]`.
-That line gets the `"button text"` property of the `location` that was passed into the `update` function\`.
+`location["button text"]` is an array with three elements.
+Use only the first element of the array by adding `[0]` at the end.

 # --hints--